 That being said, buy them every season, every sale, and every chance you can get.
 They, within reason, don’t go bad.

 Next, you will need three helper tools: lid lifter, jar lifter, and funnel.

-Working in reverse order a wide mouth funnel isn’t necessary, but it will save you from spills and a lot of clean-up.
+Working in reverse order a wide-mouth funnel isn’t necessary, but it will save you from spills and a lot of clean-up.
 We use both plastic and metal funnels.
 There’s really no difference and I usually grab whatever is on top of the canning supplies pile.

 Next is a jar lifter.
 I feel that this is a must-have.
 They save you from scorched fingers and dropped jars.
 They are also inexpensive insurance.

 Finally, is the lowly magnetic lid lifter.
 We canned forever without one, then finally got one for Christmas.
-Sitting there quiet in a stocking.
+Sitting there quietly in a stocking.
 We now have three.
 Top, middle, and bottom of the canning supplies box.